 Capital City Laundry was established in 1887 as the Capital City Steam Laundry with their facility located at 116 Dexter Avenue in Montgomery.
 Although it was originally owned by E. G. Tatum & Bros., the business was quickly bought out by William Tatum, the latter of the two brothers, and shortened the name to Capital City Laundry.
 In July 1895, it was announced that the Capital City Laundry Company was shutting down likely due to the immense amount of competition at the time.
 The business remained operating though under the same name and at the same facility, but under the ownership of W. A. Patrick of Patrick’s Steam Laundry.
 It was not long after that it was bought by the Empire Laundry Company.

 At its height, Capital City boasted eleven locations throughout the city of Montgomery while Empire Laundry only had eight.
-The company’s main plant was According to property records, this Capital City Laundry location, the subject of this article, was constructed in 1959.
+According to property records, this Capital City Laundry location, the subject of this article, was constructed in 1959.
 However, evidence suggests that the building dates back to 1938 and was built as the new plant for Troy Laundry.
 Troy Laundry was established in 1919 by Orville Scott Shivers.
-In 1929, Troy Laundry purchased Dixie Cleaners along with their plant at 505 North Decatur Street.
+In 1929, Troy Laundry purchased Dixie Cleaners and their plant at 505 North Decatur Street.

 In 1938, Troy Laundry had a new plant built by the Bear Lumber Company at a cost of $14,000 at the site of the current Capital City Laundry.
 Charles M. Smith Sr. died on January 26, 1958.
 Two days later, Orville Scott Shivers died.
 Following their deaths, Charles M. Smith Jr. assumed his father’s position as president of Capital City Laundry, and his son Charles M. Smith III was put in charge of Troy Laundry.
 Under their leadership, the old Troy plant was renovated and expanded

 In 1993, construction workers discovered contaminated groundwater during the construction of the RSA Tower energy plant.
-In the late-1990s, the Environmental Protection Agency (EPA) became involved, and in 2000, The Capital City Plume Site was proposed to be put on the National Priorities List (NPL) officially labeling it as a superfund site.
+In the late-1990s, the Environmental Protection Agency (EPA) became involved.
+In 2000, the Capital City Plume Site was proposed to be put on the National Priorities List (NPL) officially labeling it as a superfund site.
 Although proposed, the city managed to avoid having the Plume labeled a superfund site by taking responsibility for the site and its cleanup.

 Since 2015, the Alabama Department of Environmental Management (ADEM) has overseen the cleanup of the site.
 In July 2020, the ADEM recommended that the EPA withdraw its listing of the site, a decision the EPA agreed with, and the site was removed in September 2020.
 In recent years, Montgomery has seen a massive resurgence with the restoration of many abandoned structures located downtown and the construction of new hotels, restaurants, retail, and tourist attractions such as a 120-acre waterpark being constructed off of I-65.

 Capital City Laundry closed down in 2008 followed by a tax sale conducted by the State of Alabama due to unpaid taxes.
 The following year, Davis Cleaners was shuttered and sold at a tax sale as well.
-Both properties are currently owned by the State of Alabama.
+The State of Alabama currently owns both properties.
 The former Capital City Laundry building remains vacant and is still regarded as a superfund site by the EPA.